peterhinch/micropython-micro-gui/README.md

 The callback's first argument is the dropdown instance followed by any args specified to the constructor.
 The currently selected item may be retrieved by means of the instance's `value` or `textvalue` methods.

+#### Alternative approach

+By default the `Dropdown` runs a single callback regardless of the element chosen.
+This can be changed by specifying `elements` such that each element comprises a 3-list or 3-tuple with the following contents:
+ 0. String to display.
+ 1. Callback.
+ 2. Tuple of args (may be ()).

+In this case constructor args `callback` and `args` must not be supplied.
+Args received by the callback functions comprise the `Dropdown` instance followed by any supplied args.

 ###### [Contents](./README.md#0-contents)